mdn/content/files/en-us/web/css/field-sizing/index.md

 - The fields have a [`maxlength`](/en-US/docs/Web/HTML/Element/input#maxlength) attribute set, which works usefully alongside `field-sizing: content` — the size of the field will stop increasing when the character limit is reached.
 - The `<textarea>`'s `maxlength` is bigger than that of the other two fields.
 The result is that the `<textarea>` will grow in the inline direction until the edge of the {{cssxref("min-width")}} constraint is reached, then start to add new lines in the block direction until the `maxlength` limit is reached.
 - The `email` input has a placeholder set.
 This causes the field to render big enough to show the entire placeholder.
-Once the field is focused and the user starts typing, the field changes size to the {{cssxref("min-width")}} set in the CSS.
-The `text` field, which doesn't have a placeholder, renders initially at the `min-width`.
+Once the field is focused and the user starts typing, the field changes size to the {{cssxref("min-width")}} value set in the CSS code below.
+The `text` field, which doesn't have a placeholder, renders initially at `min-width`.

 #### CSS